chanmix51/elcaro/documentation/article.md

     └─────────────────────────────┘
     (10 rows)

 The result above has **only one column** with type `department`.
 What we pompously call "object oriented queries" is just the use of these composite types like they were values.
-This is really powerful since we just have to change the following line to aggregate directly departements objects:
+This is really powerful since we just have to change the following line to aggregate directly departments objects:

 ```sql
 ...